 DIY Carpet Steam Cleaning

 If your household is prone to spills or accidents that are difficult to clean, a small cleaner may be a worthwhile purchase to have on hand.
-However, for more general cleaning of your entire carpet surface, it’s highly recommended to have a professional come to do it.
+Yet, for more general cleaning of your entire carpet surface, it’s recommended to have a professional come to do it.

 Risks of DIY